freyja-934/solana-dao-voting-dapp/DEMO_PROMPTS.md

 ## Prompt 2: Frontend Architecture (5 minutes)

 ```
-Create docs/frontend/architecture.md with this information:
+Using the write tool, create a new file at docs-demo/docs/frontend/architecture.md with this information:

 # Frontend Architecture